Restoration Ecology MSc

 Want to learn ways to combat degradation and restore degraded ecosystems in a unique environment?

-All applicants must include in their applications their CV, a motivation letter, transcripts of their bachelor diplomas, proof of their English language proficiency, and copy of their passport.
 These transcripts and diploma supplements should be in the original language and in English, as a certified English translation.

 Incomplete applications will not be processed.
-Late applications are not accepted.

 Students do not have to find a supervisor prior to their application.